 If you are a part of the Brown Girl Trauma community, you may have started to realize you grew up in a dysfunctional family.
-This one is it.

 What is a Dysfunctional Family?

 A dysfunctional family is a family in which members cause harm to your physical, emotional, mental, spiritual, and social health.
 The word 'dysfunctional' carries negative connotations implying people are dysfunctional, which is not the case.
 People are not dysfunctional.
 Their unhealthy patterns, choices, and behaviors are dysfunctional or maladaptive.

 A dysfunctional family has abuse, neglect, and household dysfunction like substance use, mothers being treated violently, witnessing violence, constant arguments, unpredictable (often chaotic) behaviors, extremely rigid or no rules at all, alcoholism, threats to safety, incarceration, untreated mental illness, divorce (having children constantly pick sides), and cultural expectations.
 This list can go on and on depending on the severity of the dysfunction.

 As defined by Dr. Claudia Black, there are three unspoken rules in dysfunctional families- don't talk, don't trust, and don't feel.
 Unfortunately, the language of denial allows the dysfunctional patterns to continue.

 We want everyone to think we are a normal, functional family.
 So we pretend that everything is okay.
 This is where the secrets, shame, and guilt come in because you were made to stay silent.
 It is also why many of you on this page might have shared that you thought you were alone in your experiences.